 Automatic drawing or painting can be described as “expressing the subconscious” using any technique that eliminates conscious control and replaces it with chance.
-The basic techniques originate from spiritualism, practiced by artists such as Georgiana Houghton and Hilma Af Klint, both of whom have recently had their work exhibited in a revival of interest and appreciation of automatism and early abstraction.
+The basic techniques originate from spiritualism, practiced by artists such as Georgiana Houghton and Hilma Af Klint, both of whom have recently had their work exhibited in a revival of interest and … More Making a Mark: The Art of Automatism

 Seven gathered around the tables at Cardiff Print Workshop for a day of creating and printing.
 In the morning, collages were created from recycled materials, selected for the effect they would produce when inked and printed.
 From out of the gluing and layering, etching and sharing, scenes and shapes gradually emerged.
-A hare running through a forest, a sassy pineapple, boats in the mist and a lighthouse, a spider in a web.
-Blank white boards and shiny silver squares were transformed and transformed again as they were inked and run through the press.
+A hare running through … More Collagraph Day

 I’II be showing some of my new cyanotypes in this exhibition next week.
 We are excited to welcome two Italian artists, Marilena Fineanno and Federica Ferretti who are travelling from Rome with their paintings for the exhibition.
 We have named the exhibition Donne Feroci (Wild Women) in honour of them.